Call4Cloud | MMP-C | Autopilot | Device Preparation

 When it’s not working, it’s always a matter of RTFM.
 You know what it stands for….
 So I did….

-Okay….
-So downloading the update from the catalog isn’t going to work?.
+Okay… so downloading the update from the catalog won’t work?
 Are we going to ask all employees to check for updates manually?

 As shown above, when the check for windows updates function is not removed as I have shown below…this could be an option?
 Not for me.